Meet the NSTA Leadership

 In this position, Mulkerrin creates and designs zoo exhibits and associated educational materials, works to provide positive visitor experiences, partners with local leaders to engage the community, develops unique partnerships to drive the zoo’s mission, raises funds through donors and corporate relations, and has crafted a five-year strategic plan for the zoo.
 In 2020, during the pandemic, she created and implemented innovative events and programs that generated revenue during the zoo’s closure from March to August 2020.

 She leads the team that provides quality STEM education programming to 158,000 students annually, and is co-founder of the Omaha STEM Ecosystem, a grassroots organization that brings business and education together in developing Omaha’s STEM workforce.

 Mulkerrin is also the driving force behind the zoo’s collaborative partnerships and innovative informal education programming with local Omaha school districts and universities.
 These partnerships created several academies that provide students with knowledge and career explorations relating to life sciences through authentic STEM (science, technology, engineering, and math) experiences at the zoo.

-In addition to serving on the NSTA Executive Board as President-Elect, Mulkerrin also served on the executive board and as president of the National Science Education Leadership Association (NSELA).
+In addition, Mulkerrin served on the executive board and as president of the National Science Education Leadership Association (NSELA).
 She was a division director for informal science for both the NSTA and NSELA Board of Directors.
 She also completed the Association of Zoos and Aquariums (AZA) Executive Leadership Development Certificate Program in 2019.